-These communities, which remained out of reach even with an NAS surcharge, became the focus of legislative attention following the winter of 2013-14.
+251. These communities, which remained out of reach even with an NAS surcharge, became the focus of legislative attention following the winter of 2013-14.
 The winter heating season of 2013-14 was unusually cold, resulting in increased demand for natural gas and other heating fuels.
-In addition, a propane shortage caused by the high demand and regional supply challenges stressed propane-dependent communities.268 The propane shortage that winter was so acute that Governor Dayton declared a state of emergency across the state on January 27, 2014.269 As a result, policymakers began to explore alternative fuel like natural gas.
-Figure 3 shows the
+In addition, a propane shortage caused by the high demand and regional supply challenges stressed propane-dependent communities.
+The propane shortage that winter was so acute that Governor Dayton declared a state of emergency across the state on January 27, 2014.
+As a result, policymakers began to explore alternatives that could allow the propane-dependent communities to switch to a cheaper alternative fuel like natural gas.
+Figure 3 shows the intended goal, which again increased the radius of communities eligible for the extension of natural gas service.